-Supreme Court Grants Certiorari in Tyson Foods, Inc. v.
-Bouaphakeo, et al. DRI Had Sought Review of Class Action Case in April Amicus Brief
+DRI Files Amicus Brief in Tyson Foods, Inc. v.
+Bouaphakeo, et al.

+Brief Questions Certification in Class Action Case

-CHICAGO - (June 10, 2015)- The U.S. Supreme Court has granted certiorari in Tyson Foods, Inc. v.
+CHICAGO - (August 17, 2015)- DRI - The Voice of the Defense Bar has filed an amicus brief with the U.S. Supreme Court in Tyson Foods, Inc. v.
 Bouaphakeo, et al., a case that raises important questions about class action law and procedure.
 The brief was filed through DRI's Center for Law and Public Policy.
+DRI had petitioned for certiorari on April 21st, which the Court subsequently granted.